brokenhandsio/SteamPress/README.md

 This is the page for viewing a profile of a user.
 This is generally used for viewing all posts written by a user, as well as some information about them.
 This template is also used by the Admin section for viewing a 'My Profile' page when logged in.
 The parameters it can have set are:

 * `author` - the user the page is for
-* `myProfile` - a boolean set to true if we are viewing the my profile page
+* `my_profile` - a boolean set to true if we are viewing the my profile page
-* `profilePage` - a boolean set to to true if we are viewing the profile page
+* `profile_page` - a boolean set to to true if we are viewing the profile page
 * `posts` - all the posts the user has written if they have written any in `shortSnippet` form
 * `user` - the currently logged in user if a user is currently logged in
-* `disqusName` - the name of your Disqus site if configured
+* `disqus_name` - the name of your Disqus site if configured
 * `site_twitter_handle` - the Twitter handle for the site if configured
 * `uri` - the URI of the page - useful for Open Graph